Yassmin Abdel-Magied

-Yassmin Abdel-Magied is a Sudanese–Australian media presenter and writer, who had an early career as a mechanical engineer.
+Yassmin Abdel-Magied is a Sudanese media presenter and writer, who had an early career as a mechanical engineer.
 She was named Young Queenslander of the Year in 2010 and Queensland Australian of the Year in 2015 for her engagement in community work.
 Abdel-Magied has been based in the United Kingdom since 2017, after her comments about Sharia on TV and a social media post on Anzac Day led to her being widely attacked in Australian media, a petition calling for her sacking from ABC TV, and numerous death threats on social media.
+She has since published many articles and books.

-Early life
+Early life and education

-Family

 Yassmin Midhat Abdel-Magied was born in Khartoum, Sudan.
 As skilled migrants, her parents moved to Brisbane, Australia with her when she was aged 18 months in late 1992.
 This was after the 1989 Sudanese coup d'état in which the Islamist military toppled the democratically elected government and brought in harsh laws, such as the policing of women's clothing and mandating the speaking and teaching of Arabic in universities.
-Abdel-Magied holds dual Australian and Sudanese nationality.

 Abdel-Magied's father, Midhat Abdel-Magied, completed a PhD in electrical engineering at Imperial College, London, and subsequently studied Information Technology in Australia.
 Yassmin's mother, Faiza El-Higzi, was a qualified architect in Sudan, and now holds postgraduate degrees across various disciplines.